hypermedia-app/express-middleware-shacl/readme.md

 As-is, validation of the resource `<Leonard>` will fail because a SHACL validation library will not be able to verify that the linked resources also have the correct RDF type.

-Given such shapes, it will be necessary to provide an implementation of the `loadTypes` option.
+Given such shapes, it will be necessary to provide an implementation of the `loadTypes` function.
 As mentioned above, it could be implemented as SPARQL Construct.
 In a simplest case, when the store's default graph would be queried fo all data, that query could be as simple as: